pradeep-pioneer/StutiBox2/README.md

 1. Add option to configure Raspberry Pi display.
 2. Migrate the volume settings to UnoSquare library from BASS based calls.
 3. Add screen to configure alarms.
 4. Add alarm configuration storage to support persistance of settings.
+[In Progress]
 5. Add Systems Configuration Panel to manage configurations.
 6. ~~Add auto restart to make sure that the system is fresh [Done].~~